Investing in your Google search ads is an excellent place to start if you want to improve your return on ad spend and increase your conversions.

 Types of search campaigns

-AdScale creates two types of search campaigns:
+AdScale creates three types of search campaigns:

 Search ads targeting keywords that contain your store, product, or service name.